 The 1935 Public Dance Halls Act

-Throughout the 1930s, there was a huge number of parish halls built to facilitate supervised dances.
+Throughout the 1930s, a huge number of parish halls were built to facilitate supervised dances.
 Private dance halls continued to operate too – although their licenses often came with restrictive conditions.

 Records held by the Waterford County Archive show that dance halls had to close during Lent and, sometimes, they could only admit people who lived within a three mile radius.
 This would have been potentially problematic as dance halls were often located on the outskirts of towns – away from watchful eyes.